emg/Danish-Bible-NT-1907/README.md

 ## Provenance?

-OCR scanning from a hardcopy Bible with Roman script (not Fraktur).
+New OCR scanning from a hardcopy Bible with Roman script (not Fraktur).

+With extensive electronic checking against a copy of different provenance, as well as continuous checking against a hardcopy published by the Danish Bible Society in 1930.

 ##Whodunnit?

-- Ulrik Sandborg-Petersen did the scanning, OCR, cleanup, and OSIS-ification.
+- Ulrik Sandborg-Petersen of Scripture Systems ApS, Denmark, did the scanning, OCR, cleanup, and OSIS-ification.

-Send corrections and comments to ulrikp-at-emergence-dot-dk.
+Send corrections and comments to ulrikp-at-scripturesys-dot-com.

 Or send Ulrik a pull request via Github.

 ##Status?

-- Text complete and vigorously proofread.
+- Text complete and vigorously proofread, from Matthew through Revelation.
-- Footnotes almost complete, and all that have been completed have also been proofread.
+- All explanatory footnotes added and proofread.
+- All chapter-outlines added.

 ##Maintenance?